-The EU-funded project PROLIFICA is aimed at developing a screening and treatment programme for tackling HBV infection in West Africa, and it will evaluate whether such a programme can help to reduce the incidence of liver cancer.
+The EU-funded project PROLIFICA aimed at developing a screening and treatment programme for tackling HBV infection in West Africa, and evaluated whether such a programme can help to reduce the incidence of liver cancer.

-Professor Mark Thursz at the Imperial College of Science, Technology and Medicine coordinates PROLIFICA.
-He says liver cancer is one of the main causes of early death in West Africa, especially for men.
+According to Professor Mark Thursz at the UK’s Imperial College of Science, Technology and Medicine who coordinated PROLIFICA, liver cancer is one of the main causes of early death in West Africa, especially for men.

 People in West Africa are not generally tested for HBV, and the infection itself does not cause any symptoms, so most people who are infected do not know it.
 By extension, there is no warning of cancer risk and no preventive treatment, so those who do get liver cancer generally die within a few weeks of diagnosis.